xapple/fasta/README.md

 Since `fasta` is written in python it is compatible with all operating systems: Linux, macOS and Windows.
 The only prerequisite is `python3` (which is often installed by default) along with the `pip3` package manager.

-To check you have `python3` installed, type the following on your terminal:
+To check if you have `python3` installed, type the following on your terminal:

     $ python3 -V